 You may have seen some of these books, authors, blogs or bloggers referenced on FraternityMan.com, and for good reason!
-Click on a link to be taken to a website to purchase any book, to learn more about an author on our “Author List,” or to explore a blog about Greek Life or run by a fraternity man or woman from our “Blog List.”
-Refer books, authors & blogs by sending an email to [email protected]
+Click on a link to be taken to a website to purchase any book or to learn more about an author on our “Author List.”
+Books featured on this list are written by fraternity men and women or about fraternities.
+Refer books, authors & blogs by sending an email to Nik@FraternityMan.com

 Robert Greene is all over this reading list, but his most recent work in partnership with 50 Cent is a modern appeal to a younger, entrepreneurial generation who grew up as rap matured into the beast of a genre it is today.
 The 50th Law takes Robert Greene’s exceptional method of demonstrating his tactics of leadership through historical references and crosses it with the lift and story of 50 Cent, a once-dealer turned rapper famous for being shot 9 times turned business mogul.
 It’s an edgy book that’ll boost your confidence and unapologetically teach you to be a change-maker.

 Listed below are a few authors who have a consistent quality and style to their writing.
 Each of which have written a variety of books worth exploring for yourself or as a group activity with your brothers and sisters.

 Tim Ferriss: Whether you are trying to add time, health, sanity or some combination of the three to your life, any book by Tim Ferriss will meet your needs.
 His blog is filled with a ridiculous amount of content and links to content that reduce the amount of time you spend stressing about life, a great body or great food and increase the amount of time you have to enjoy life, a great body or great food. [check him out]